Loaders

 The method's job is to resolve $name

-into a canonical identifier (e.g., an absolute path, a unique database key),
+into a canonical identifier (e.g., an absolute path, a unique database key)

-which will be used when calling other loader methods, based on the context provided by $referringName
+that will be used when calling other loader methods, based on the context provided by $referringName

 .